rinorkdg/code-test-PLG/README.md

 - The player can cling to walls to descend more slowly
 - The player can walljump (currently rough) with a 160ms grace period when they let go of a wall

+### Combat

+- The player has a gun to fire at enemies